 How to get there: Take the Metro-North to Tuxedo on the Port Jervis line and catch a taxi to the festival or take bus 196 or 197 to Warwick.
 The bus will drop off in a park and ride 3/4 mile from the festival.

-The 18th Apple Harvest Festival has something for everyone, and with a line-up of activities that spans from a book sale to a 5K to kite flying, there is no arguing that visitors of all ages will spend two fun-filled days honoring Cairo’s local orchards and farms.
+The 22nd Apple Harvest Festival has something for everyone, and with a line-up of activities that spans from a book sale to a 5K to kite flying, there is no arguing that visitors of all ages will spend a fun-filled day honoring Cairo’s local orchards and farms.
 Plant yourself in Angelo Canna Park on Columbus Day weekend and enjoy live music, farm fresh food and take a snapshot or two of the changing scenery of Cairo in Fall.
 Visit the pie contest or help out at the scarecrow contest to conjure up fear in the heart of any apple-loving animals.

 How to get there: Consult oM’s guide to renting a hybrid car in Manhattan.

-Weed Orchards finds apples so nice, they’re celebrating them thrice, with three days of apple-oriented festivities at the Apple Harvest Festival, from October 8 to 10.
+Weed Orchards finds apples so nice, they’re celebrating them thrice, with three days of apple-oriented festivities at the Apple Harvest Festival.
 Join KISS FM DJ Krista Jones for a game of Apple Toss or Ring Around the Apple at an orchard that takes the celebration of their apples as seriously as the preparation.
 Reap the benefits of Weed Orchard’s dedication to this fruit and bite into an apple cider donut, muffin or more for a sweet and savory treat, honoring the Orchard’s successful harvest with every bite.

 How to get there: Take Metro-North to Poughkeepsie and then take a waiting taxi the 20 minute ride to the Orchards.